 Options for Boys after Learn to Skate:

-- If you have passed stage 5 and want to continue into figure skating, you can sign up for STAR A. This session is a combination of small group class and freeskate time for skaters to work on their own or with a private coach.
+- If you have passed stage 5 and want to continue into figure skating, you can sign up for STAR A. This session is a combination of a small group class and freeskate time for skaters to work on their own or with a private coach.

 - This is also the time you can consider contacting the Skate Oakville Office to assist in finding a coach that will fit with your schedule and skating needs.

-- Under the supervision and guidance of their Coach, male skaters can continue through STARSkate, completing tests to improve skills, dances, elements and technical components.
+- Under the supervision and guidance of their Coach, male skaters can continue through STARSkate, completing tests to improve skills, dances, elements and technical components

 - The Boys session is a group class which takes them through stroking, edge work and the fundamentals of figure skating.